The Travellers (Canadian band): Personnel changes and continued success (1961–1969)

 In 1965, the divisions between Dolgay and Gray reached an apex.
 Gray felt that in addition to their internal political disputes that Dolgay's "archaic" instrument (mandocello), "dour" stage demeanour, and reluctance to modernize the act was keeping The Travellers from being successful.
 With the group on the precipice of a breakup due to these tensions, Dolgay was replaced by singer/bassist Joe Hampson (billed as Joe Lawrence through the mid-1970s and husband of Sharon Hampson, much later of Sharon, Lois & Bram fame.)
 As Hampson was now on bass, Lander no longer accompanied the group.
 The group continued to tour, but was again refused entry into the U.S. in 1965, as they were deemed to have ties to leftist causes and organizations (including Camp Naivelt) disapproved of by the American government.

-The Travellers continued to record and release albums in Canada through the 1960s, still keeping to a traditional folk repertoire but occasionally incorporating new folk-oriented material from Bob Dylan, as well more regularly adding songs by newly-emerging Canadian songwriters like Ian Tyson, Oscar Brand, Wade Hemsworth, Gordon Lightfoot, Joni Mitchell and Leonard Cohen into the mix.
+The Travellers continued to record and release albums in Canada through the 1960s, still keeping to a traditional folk repertoire but occasionally incorporating new folk-oriented material from Bob Dylan, as well more regularly adding songs by newly emerging Canadian songwriters like Ian Tyson, Oscar Brand, Wade Hemsworth, Gordon Lightfoot, Joni Mitchell, and Leonard Cohen into the mix.
 The group's popularity peaked during the 1960s folk revival.
-Canadiana songs were a major part of their repertoire at concerts during the Canadian Centennial year of 1967, particularly at Expo 67.
+Canadiana songs were a major part of their repertoire during the Canadian Centennial year of 1967, including at Expo 67.

-In 1968, they participated in a musical put on at Toronto's Canadian National Exhibition called Sea To Sea: The Iron Machine, which was written by Don Harron and chronicled the early history of Canadian railroads.
+In 1968, along with Katherine McKinnon they headlined the Grandstand Show at Toronto's Canadian National Exhibition in a show called Sea To Sea: The Iron Machine, which was written by Don Harron and chronicled the early history of Canadian railroads.
 A soundtrack of the musical was issued in which the Travellers performed two songs, including Gordon Lightfoot's "Canadian Railroad Trilogy".

 I thought, we're not dealing with anything.
 We're not dealing with racism, we're not dealing with poverty ...
 I was talking about leaving the group and becoming a chef!
 Then Jerry took my word for it and pushed the issue, and they pushed me out of the group.